melontini/bootloader-unlock-wall-of-shame/brands/sony/README.md

 Some carrier locked and US devices can never be unlocked.
 On Sony devices ([but not all?][service-menu-gone]) you can check if the bootloader is unlockable using the service menu.

 Additonally, only Xperia (Sony's main consumer phone/tablet line) is unlockable.
-Their other Android devices (such as their TVs) are not unlockable.
+Their other Android devices (such as their [Bravia TVs][Bravia unlock]) are not unlockable.

 1. Dial `*#*#7378423#*#*` in the dialer.
 2. Tap "Service Info", then "Configuration", then "Rooting Status".